 After it is harvested, it is often bleached, treated and dyed.
 These procedures inevitably leave behind a multitude of chemicals in the fibers.
 One of the most toxic substances in the home is bleach; Greenpeace warns that “bleach can contribute to cancer, endocrine disorders and other dangerous health problems.”

 Prevent your child from being exposed to anything that might be harmful by choosing unbleached organic cotton fabric.

 Ideally, the pillow’s fabric outer shell and its pillow case are both made from organic cotton.
 Some organic cotton pillows can be a bit pricey, so an economical first-step is to get just organic pillow cases.

 - excellent neck, head and shoulder support for all sleep positions (sides, back, stomach)

 - breathability- it will keep your child at at comfortable temperature even in the hot summer months

 - adjustability – add or remove fill to make the pillow thicker or thinner as desired

-- durability – a good buckwheat pillow can last 10 years or longer
+- durability – a good buckwheat pillow can last many years